Ask The Experts: Developing a Content Marketing Strategy for Your Small Business

 Take Steps to Avoid Content Dry Spells

 A big issue around content marketing for small businesses is running out of ideas.
 Every marketer has run into this problem, but learning how to overcome it so you have a consistent content calendar is vital for online success.
 Before you start creating content, identify what kinds of content you are able to create.
 Which content mediums does your team have the time and skills to produce: blogs, eBooks, videos, infographics, webinars, etc?
-It's also worth noting how long each piece of content takes to produce.
+It's also worth noting how long each piece of content takes to produce as well as the amount of work required to syndicate the content.
+Look for shortcuts with the latter, like using a tool to schedule Facebook posts to more easily share content with your audiences.

 Think of the content process as a funnel to get to each piece of content.
 At the top you have themes.
 Each content theme should last one to three months.
 This could be different services, industries, product groups, or seasons.
 Next, think about objectives - are you building awareness, generating leads, building followers through engagement, etc. The next thing is to filter down by keyword - what is the specific topic?
 After this, pick a medium, then finally choose a title!